Lokesh-Manickavasaham/Lokesh-Manickavasaham/README.md

 ### Hi there 👋

-Undergraduate Student in the Department of Physics at the Indian Institute of Technology Kharagpur
+I am an undergraduate student in the Department of Physics at the Indian Institute of Technology Kharagpur.
-Intersted in Astronomy and Astrophysics
+My research interests are Detection and Characterization of Exoplanets, Star Formation, Galactic Evolution and Gravitational Waves.

 <!--
 **Lokesh-Manickavasaham/Lokesh-Manickavasaham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.